SeanTyson/pythlings/README.md

 # pythlings
-A WIP interactive tutorial to the very basics of python and general programming This is the very first iteration - there might be mistakes both in theory and in the boilerplate code Some files wont run on purpose because there's bugs to solve along with the lessons.
+A WIP interactive tutorial to the very basics of python and general programming (based on ziglings and rustlings) This is the very first iteration - there might be mistakes both in theory and in the boilerplate code Some files wont run on purpose because there's bugs to solve along with the lessons.